tethysplatform/tethys/docs/tutorials/websockets.rst

         The respective print messages set on connect and disconnect will appear in the terminal when the app home is opened or closed.

 b. ``Channel layers`` require a backend to store the ``WebSocket messages`` coming from different app instances.
 These messages can be stored in memory.
-Add the following peace of code to the :file:`portal_config.yml` file.

-b. ``Channel layers`` require a backend to store the ``WebSocket messages`` coming from different app instances.
-These messages can be stored in memory.
 Run the follow command to update your portal configurations:

     .. code-block:: bash